 3. Watch Your Dog

 Watch your dog’s behavior, appetite, and general health over the coming hours.
-You must immediately seek veterinarian help if symptoms worsen or new symptoms appear.
+You must immediately seek help from a veterinarian if symptoms worsen or new symptoms appear.

 4. Hydration

-Make that your dog has access to fresh, clean water.
+Make sure your dog has access to fresh, clean water.
 Dehydration can be avoided with enough drinking, especially if eating squid causes vomiting or diarrhea.

 5. Vomiting Induction